-This signalling information is exchanged based on the full-duplex reliable WebSocket connection, as specified in clause 13.2.
+This signalling information shall be exchanged over a full-duplex reliable WebSocket connection, as specified in clause 13.2.

 NOTE: TS 26.119 [23] defines the device type and media capabilities identifiers specifically for UEs with immersive media capabilities.
-The use of these identifiers during the signalling exchange is FFS.
+The use of these identifiers during the signalling exchange is for further study.

-10 Control transport interface (RTC-5)
+10 Media Session Handling interface (RTC-5, RTC-3)

 10.1 General

-This clause defines Control Transport API used by the RTC Media Session Handler to access resources exposed by the RTC AF at interface RTC-5.
-The Control Transport API is a profile of the Network Media Session Handling API defined in TS 26.510 clause 9.
+This clause defines the media session handling API used by the RTC Media Session Handler to access resources exposed by the RTC AF at reference point RTC-5 and RTC-3.
+The media session handling API is a subset of that specified in clause 9 of TS 26.510 [3].

+NOTE: The APIs at reference point RTC-3 are not specified in this release.